Channel Islands cuisine: Shared

 Locally-caught seafood has traditionally been important to the cuisines of both Guernsey and Jersey: mussels (called moules locally), scallops, oysters, lobster and crabs — especially spider crabs which are considered a particular delicacy.
 Ormers are conserved and fishing is restricted; they were made into Ormer casserole.
 A speciality is conger eel soup.

-Channel Island milk being very rich with a higher fat and protein content than milk from Holstein Friesian cattle, cream and butter have played a large part in insular cooking.
+Channel Island milk, being very rich with a higher fat and protein content than milk from Holstein Friesian cattle, cream and butter have played a large part in the islands' cooking.

-The "gastronomic hotspot" islands of Guernsey, Jersey, and Sark have 16 restaurants listed in the Good Food Guide.
+The "gastronomic hotspot" islands of Guernsey, Jersey, and Sark have 16 restaurants listed in The Good Food Guide.
 Jersey's Bohemia restaurant has a Michelin star and five AA Rosettes.

 Guernsey

-Dishes traditional in Guernsey cuisine are the Guernsey gâche, a rich fruit bread, gâche mêlaïe, a dense apple cake, and Guernsey Bean Jar, a type of cassoulet of pork and beans.
+Dishes traditional in Guernsey cuisine are the Guernsey gâche, a rich fruit bread, gâche mêlaïe, a dense apple cake, and Guernsey bean jar, a type of cassoulet of pork and beans.

 Jersey

 Bean crock (les pais au fou) can best be described as a sort of Norman cassoulet.
 It is a slow-cooked pork and bean stew, most authentically containing a pig's trotter, water and onions.

 Cabbage loaf is the traditional Jersey bread baked between two cabbage leaves, while Jersey wonders are a kind of doughnut, not filled with jam.

-Jersey Royal potatoes are the local variety of new potato, and the island is famous for its early crop of small, tasty potatoes from the south-facing côtils (steeply-sloping fields).
+Jersey Royal potatoes are the local variety of new potato, and the island is famous for its early crop of small, potatoes from the south-facing côtils (steeply-sloping fields).